All Articles

 4. What age does a child get to choose which parent to live with in Malaysia?

 There is no fixed statutory age.
 Courts give weight to older children's views, and teenagers' preferences carry significant influence.
 In practice, courts become increasingly attentive to a child's stated preference from around age 12–13, though the welfare of the child remains the paramount consideration.
+Under Syariah law, a child who has reached the age of mumayyiz (generally 7–9 depending on the state) may express a preference that the court will consider.

 5. If I have sole custody, can I move overseas with my child without the other parent's permission?